-A tabular summary of the consent holder's compliance record for the year under review is set out in Tables 16 to table 21 and an evaluation of the Company's environmental performance in relation to their DWI activities since 2009 is presented in Table 22.
+A tabular summary of the consent holder's compliance record for the year under review is set out in Table 18 to 24.
+An evaluation of the Company's environmental performance in relation to their DWI activities since 2009 is presented in Table 25.